Rise of Kingdoms

-History
+Development, release and marketing

 On 5 March 2019, Rise of Civilisations changed its name to Rise of Kingdoms'.
 According to Lilith's official community announcement, the name change was done due to copyright restrictions in some countries: they wanted 'a unifying, global experience for all players'.

-Development, release and marketing

 Advertising

 Rise of Kingdoms has become known for its notable use of marketing campaigns and advertisements, which have been described as 'bizarre'.
 One common format of such ads involves a social situation, which results in the person with the most in-game 'power' impressing the others and gaining increased social status.
 Sometimes then being followed with an explanation on how they had gotten so much 'power' which often includes describing the benefits of a civilization they picked.
 This is also used in animated adverts, which usually feature an in-game character with low power gaining it through conquering their enemies.

 Civilizations

-Upon loading Rise of Kingdoms, you are prompted to choose a 'civilisation'.
-These civilisations each have a starting commander and military unit, which are taken from their respective cultures and based on real-world history.
+The game features several civilisations, each of which have a starting commander and military unit, which are taken from their respective cultures and based on real-world history.
 The game includes many historical references - for example, upon reaching the 'Bronze Age' in game, the celebration screen displays artefacts from Sanxingdui, a major Bronze Age archaeological site located near Chengdu.